-On the Ball State campus, this course fulfills the Classical Cultures (CC) 205 Tier-2 General Education requirement.
-It will also contribute to the CC major and minor, the Latin Teaching major, and the Ancient Studies minor.
+On the Ball State campus, this course fulfills the Classical Cultures 205 Tier-2 General Education requirement.
+It also fulfills an elective for the CC major and minor, the Latin Teaching major, and the Ancient Studies minor.
 This course may fulfill some General Education requirement on your campus.
-Often similar courses appear in ENG (English) or History programs.
 Please be sure to explore this possibility with your campus KIIS representative.
+I'll be happy to supply additional information.